Alabama Background Checks

 An Alabama criminal records check can go back indefinitely regarding criminal convictions, although any relevant restrictions of the FCRA must still be respected.
 Most non-conviction records only go back seven years.

-How to Run Background Checks in Alabama?
+How to Run Background Checks in Alabama

 There isn’t one uniform Alabama background check system (i.e., one method on how to get a background check in Alabama).
 That said, it’s typically best to use a third-party provider.

-However, you can run an Oregon background check yourself.
+However, you can run an Alabama background check yourself.
 If you run a DIY background check, your best bet is to fill out a criminal history request form to get criminal history records, contact an applicant’s former landlords and employers, obtain a credit report (Equifax, Experian, and TransUnion are the three major credit reporting agencies that compile credit information), verify income, look at the sex offender registry, and ensure you have all the information you need to conduct thorough tenant screening.
 DIY checks can be very risky, though, because it’s much easier to run afoul of laws inadvertently (unless you’re extremely well-versed in the law).
 They can also be extremely time-consuming.

 The better option is to run your Alabama state background check with a third-party provider, who often bundle credit, resident, criminal history databases, and eviction histories together as a package.
 You can select the kind of reporting you need and let the third-party take care of the collection process.